-- A single company account on the Adyen platform.
-This represents your core business entity, and is where invoices for terminal orders are sent.
+Company level.
+A single account represents the core business entity.
+In most cases, this is where invoices for terminal orders are sent.

-- One or more stores under each merchant account.
-These represent your physical store locations, and are used to process point of sale transactions.
-Each Adyen terminal is associated with a store.
+- Store level.
+Under a merchant level, one or more stores represent the physical store locations, and are used to process point-of-sale transactions.
+Each store location is identified using a Store ID.

 Step 1: Determine account structure